The Red Book is an invaluable record of your child’s development and can be used in lots of useful ways.

 Plan vaccinations

-Your baby may feel under the weather or have a sore arm for a few days following a vaccination, so use this information to plan other events and ensure an upcoming jab that he’s due doesn’t precede a holiday or your return to work.
+Your baby may feel under the weather or have a sore arm for a few days following a vaccination.
+Use this information to plan other events and ensure an upcoming jab that he’s due doesn’t precede a holiday or your return to work.

 Share information with other carers

-If and when you choose to use childcare, share the book with your little one’s nursery key worker or childminder.
-‘They can better support your child and his individual development if they are aware of how he is hitting milestones,’ says Dr Helen.
+If and when you choose childcare, share the book with your little one’s nursery key worker or childminder.
+‘They can better support your child and his individual development if they know how he is hitting milestones,’ says Dr Helen.

 See how tall your child might grow

-In 2009, the Red Book was updated to incorporate new growth charts that refer to both breast-fed and bottle-fed babies.
+In 2009, the Red Book was updated to incorporate new growth charts that refer to breast and bottle-fed babies.
 With your baby’s weight and size plotted on the charts, you’ll have a gauge of how your tot is growing in comparison to the average child.

-These growth charts can predict how tall your child will eventually grow to.
+These growth charts can predict how tall your child will eventually grow.
 ‘Track the curve of the line your child is currently following to get a pretty reliable estimate of how tall he will be as an adult,’ says Dr Helen.

 Record your child’s development history

-The Red Book includes space where you can record your baby’s milestones: the age he first rolls over, sits with support and without, crawls, stands and takes his first steps.
-It’s important to fill this in, as it could be useful if any problems crop up in the future.
+The Red Book includes space for you to record your baby’s milestones: the age at which he first rolls over, sits with support and without, crawls, stands, and takes his first steps.
+Filling this in is essential, as it could be helpful if any problems crop up.

-‘If medical professionals have any concerns about development later on, you might be asked questions like, “When did he say his first word?”
-It’s very useful if you can answer accurately,’ says Dr Helen.
+‘If medical professionals have concerns about development later on, you might be asked questions like, “When did he say his first word?”
+It’s beneficial if you can answer accurately,’ says Dr Helen.

-Note down any illnesses, accidents and things being ‘not quite right’ too.
-In the unlikely event of a problem later on, it will be useful for medical staff to look back over this history.
+Note down any illnesses, accidents, or things that are ‘not quite right’.
+In the unlikely event of a problem later on, medical staff will find this history useful.

 Create a long-term immunisation record